 What is Cool Tone Good For?

-Cooltone works to help build muscle mass while also firming muscles in three significant areas of the bodyThis body contouring treatment is FDA cleared to treat three specific parts on the body to help build, strengthen, and define the muscles of the abdomen, thighs, and the buttocks.
+This body contouring treatment is FDA cleared to treat three specific parts on the body to help build, strengthen, and define the muscles of the abdomen, thighs, and the buttocks.
 Each Cool Tone treatment can help increase the core muscles while reducing stubborn belly fat that notoriously plagues the abdominals.
-It also helps to define and tone the thigh muscles, and it helps firm and lift the buttocks to achieve that coveted Brazilian butt.
+It also helps to define and tone the thigh muscles, and helps firm and lift the buttocks to achieve that coveted Brazilian butt.

 Learn more about CoolTone >>

-What Is Cooltone? | The Science Behind the Body Sculpting Treatments
+What Is Cooltone’s Science?

-CoolTone has a variety of clinical data behind it from numerous studies.
+Many want to know what is CoolTone’s scientific proof.
+CoolTone claims a variety of clinical data behind it from numerous studies.
 The research measures the safety and efficacy of the treatments using advanced MMS technology.
 Findings show that:

 10.46% reduction of diastasis recti